bob-tasty-burgers/crypto-wallet-fx-converter/README.md

 The HttpClient, available since Java 11, has the non-blocking `sendAsync` method, that returns a CompletableFuture.
 Using this method would allow to parallelize requests and liberate CPU time for other tasks.
 However, given the requirements, it was considered preferable to have a simpler (albeit less efficient) solution.
-Indeed, if you are given the task to construct a vehicle to commute every day 4 kilometers, it's probably better to build a bicycle and not a roket; although building rockets is fun, they are difficult to operate and expensive to maintain!
+Indeed, if you are given the task to construct a vehicle to commute every day 4 kilometers, it's probably better to build a bicycle and not a rocket; although building rockets is fun, they are difficult to operate and expensive to maintain!